Pylons/pyramid/docs/narr/zca.rst

 Enabling the ZCA Global API by Using ``hook_zca``
 +++++++++++++++++++++++++++++++++++++++++++++++++

-Consider the following bit of idiomatic :mod:`pyramid` startup code:
+Consider the following bit of idiomatic :app:`Pyramid` startup code:

 .. code-block:: python
    :linenos: